szn-cs/rust-practice/docs/notes.md

     - Disadv.: Defragmentation may lead to slightly less efficient caching.
 Has extra overhead for calculating every index (to take account for wrapping).
 Doesn't implement deref to slice because of fragmentation.
 - std::collecitons::HashMap -> sparsity property (remedied by resizing # of buckets);
     - bucket_list: Vec<Vec<(K, V)>>; Vec<LinkedList<(K,V)>>; Linear probing Vec<(K, V)>
+    - cryptographic hash to avoid dential of service attacks by generating requests of keys with conflicting hashes filling up the bucket with collisions.
+- std::collections::{HashSet, BTreeSet} implemented as HashMap/BTreeMap with keys as set type and empty values.
+    - eliminates duplicates
+    - API: contains, intersection, union, bitwise operators (impl. using union/intersection funcs), etc.
+-std::collections::BTreeMap are ordered.
+    - Unlike binary tree, BTree allow each node hold `B` values in a vector of capacity B = 6  (multiple values within each node).
+Reduces amount of metadata stored (e.g. less pointers).
+Also it is cache friendly.
+    - O(log n) insertion/lookup;
+    - requires Ord orderable (not Hashable) for keys;
+    - The tree is usually fairly full, thus it in general for the same data requires less memeory than HashMaps (factor of 1.x).
+    - for splitting and appending can reuse existing allocations of the B vectors.
+- std::collection::BinaryHeap collection for getting min/max out of the elements (priority queue).
+Unordered. implemented as flattened binary tree inside a vector, maintaining priority at index 0 with log(n) swaps.
+Allow duplicate elements.
+    - O(1) retreival/peak of priority element; O(log n) insertion/deletion;